-- If a parent fails to pay child support, he or she can face arrest and other legal action.
+- If a parent fails to pay child a court order for support, he or she can face arrest and other legal action.

 - If a former spouse fails to pay on alimony commitments, he or she can face wage garnishment.

 - If a parent makes visitation between the child and the other parent difficult or impossible, consistently violating agreed-upon drop-off and pick-up times, or schedules events when the child should be with the other parent, that is a violation of the court order and the parent can face legal action.

 The ability to enforce a court order is one very important reason why people should not try to negotiate informal agreements between themselves, but should go back to court when they need a custody order changed or a support order modified.

 Is your child custody, spousal support or child support agreement no longer working for you or your child?
 Has your former partner failed to follow a family law court decree?
 Our law firm can help you modify your family law court decrees or help you enforce those orders when a former spouse or partner is in contempt of court.

 It’s often the case that filing a contempt petition is inadvisable unless the other party’s behavior has been egregious, because of the potential for legal action creating even more difficult conditions.
 Attempts can be made, often helped along by a letter from a lawyer, to convince the other party to live up to his or her end of the agreement.

 When circumstances do warrant legal action, we can file a contempt petition to compel cooperation with mandatory court orders for support or to enforce terms of a child custody agreement.
 If you are owed back child support or alimony, a legal judgment in your favor may allow you to levy wages, seize money in a bank account, or seize tax refund money.